 The flavor combo of chocolate and mint is a favorite of mine.
-One of my absolute favorite chocolate-mint desserts are chocolate mint cheesecake brownies.
-And because I love that combo so much, I hand out Junior Mints to the kids during Trick or Treat.
-Obviously, I’m not going to hand out candy that I don’t like, right?
-Geez, what would I do with any leftovers?
-Give them away??
-That would be sensible…. totally not me. 😉
+One of my absolute favorite chocolate-mint dessert recipes is for chocolate mint cheesecake brownies.
+That’s why I hand out Junior Mints to the Trick or Treaters on Halloween.

-And this year, we only had 50 or so kids show up at the door, so rather than hide in my bedroom closet to devour all of the extras, I thought I would use them in an easy cookie recipe.
+This year, we only had a few kids show up at the door, so I decided to use the leftover Halloween candy in an easy cookie recipe.

-I love baking cookies because a basic made from scratch cookie recipe usually takes 2o to 25 minutes to make.
-These Junior Mints chocolate chip cookies are no exception.
+I love baking cookies from scratch because most homemade cookie recipes only take 2o to 25 minutes to make.
+This chewy chocolate chip cookies recipe is no exception.
 From start to finish, we’re talking 23 minutes, Gang.
-Even on the busiest of days, most of us can find that much time to bake up delicious, made from scratch cookies!
+Even on the busiest of days, most of us can find that much time to bake up delicious cookies from scratch!

-Look at those gooey, soft cookies!
+Look at these gooey, soft and chewy chocolate chip cookies!
 Yes, there is a smooshed cookie on top of the stack.
 I want you to see that dark chocolate and those Junior Mints in all of their melted glory! 🙂

 - If you like thick cookies, take an extra 10 minutes (or more) to chill the dough before putting it onto the cookie sheet.
 This will keep the cookies from spreading during baking.